andrew-paterson/netlify-serverless-oauth2-backend/README.md

 ## Update your Netlify CMS config file

-Find the `config.yml` file at the root of your netlify CSM `admin` directory.
+Find the `config.yml` file at the root of your netlify CMS `admin` directory.

 ```
 backend: